 Lower School

-Our Lower School offers a rigorous curriculum while nurturing our students to reach his or her full potential.
+Our Lower School program is where the foundation for lifelong learning begins.
+We offer a rigorous curriculum while nurturing our students to reach his or her full potential.
 Our mission is to partner with parents to equip students to think, learn, and live from a Biblical worldview by integrating God's word into every aspect of life so they can impact the world for Christ.

 English/Language Arts